preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/notification-panel/index.rst.txt

 Notification Panel
 ===========================================

 Several Notification Panels can be created in Omnia Admin, for various notification purposes.
-What's more, Notification Panels can be created for different Business Profiles, for the needs in that Business Profile.
+What's more, Notification Panels can be created for different Business Profiles, for the various needs in Business Profiles.
 See this page for more information: :doc:`Notification Panel settings </admin-settings/business-group-settings/notification-panel/index>`

 For the block, you decide which Notification Panel to add.